 a.s.r. health supplementary attaches great importance to feedback from its customers.
-That is why, in 2021, continuous feedback was asked by means of Net Promotor Score (NPS) on both customer contact (contact measurement) and the handling of complaints (process measurement).
+That is why, in 2022, continuous feedback was asked by means of Net Promotor Score (NPS) on both customer contact (contact measurement) and the handling of complaints (process measurement).
 In 2021 a.s.r. health supplementary implemented an NPS measurement on Whatsapp.
 This was done, because more and more customers use Whatsapp as a communication tool.

 This gave a.s.r. health supplementary an even better insight into what customers think of its information provision, services, First Time Right service approach and the quality of its customer contact in general.
 The feedback was used to improve processes and train employees. a.s.r. health supplementary also uses the Customer Effort Score (CES) to get an insight into how much effort the customers must deliver, for example when submitting an invoice.
 The results have given a.s.r. health supplementary input for improvements.
-The ambition in terms of service provision to customers is reflected in the fact that a.s.r. health supplementary were able to maintain the NPS-c score off +49.
+The NPS-c (contact; telephony and Whatsapp) score remained at the same level +49 (2021: +49).

 In 2020, a.s.r. health supplementary developed a new customer contact strategy which is aimed at enabling customers to contact us efficiently and effectively in the way and at the moment that suits them best.
 In 2021 a.s.r. health supplementary had built on this by using the customer feedback on reasons to contact us.
+In 2022 a.s.r. health basic has implemented a new system to improve customer service.
+Thanks to the implementation of MSD, we are now able to better record the reasons for contact and link this to our internal data with which we can improve our customer communication.